Miruku-app/Docs/reference/custom-embeds.md

 Next, we'll take a look at this more lavish example:

 {% hint style="success" %}
-To make your code readable, especially for large embeds, **indents** may be used, as YAGPDB's templating system allows this sort of formatting.
+To make your code readable, especially for large embeds, **indents** may be used, as Miruku's templating system allows this sort of formatting.
 {% endhint %}

 {% code title="Custom Command "embed"" lineNumbers="true" %}